WangYuanMike/Kubernetes/CKA_note.md

   - create a json file `curlpod.json` for to-be-created pod first
   - `curl --cert ./client.pem --key ./client-key.pem --cacert ./ca.pem https://k8smaster:6443/api/v1/pods -XPOST -H'Content-Type: application/json' -d @curlpod.json`
 #### Remarks
-- TLS keys (i.e. cacert, client cert, and private key of client cert) are mandatory for accessing kube-apiserver.
+- TLS keys (i.e. cacert, client cert, and client private key) are mandatory for accessing kube-apiserver.
 When using kubectl, it handles the TLS key stuff automatically for the user.
 When using curl or golang client, the TLS keys need to be taken care by the user through the ways mentioned above
 - kube-apiserver only accepts json format input, e.g. pod description. kubectl converts yaml file into json, while curl and golang does not do the convert.
 Therefore the input for them could only be json.
 So as the output
 - kube-apiserver requires a **Mutual TLS**, i.e. not only the server needs to prove its identity to the client, but the client needs to prove its identity to the server as well.
 That's why client cert and corresponding private key are needed in this case.
 Mutual TLS is normally used in the distributed system instead of the common browser/server scenario
 - [This Video](https://youtu.be/yzz3bcnWf7M?t=4726) explains the mechanism of the Mutual TLS.
 It also covers a lot of other aspects of TLS in the entire video
 - One can also use `curl -k` option to avoid using TLS keys, which would perform **insecure** SSL connections and transfer
+- There are three ways to access api server via curl as shown below.
+Check the other two ways in the chapter below.
+  - cacert + client cert + client private key
+  - cacert + token
+  - proxy
 ### 5.2 Explore API Calls
 - Use strace to dump the operations of a k8s api call to a file `strace -o kubectl get endpoints > strace.out`
 - Search for system call `openat` in the dump file